AstraBert/hophop-science/_posts/2024-05-18-What-is-going-on-with-AlphaFold3.md

 2. Clashing atoms: there is a tendency, especially with >100 nucleotides nucleic acids interacting with >2000 amino acids proteins, to overlap atoms in the same space region (which is not actually possible).
 3. Hallucinations, as discussed before, can still happen, so an intrinsic ranking system has been introduced to help the model trashing the hallucinated structures.
 4. There are still some tasks, such as Antigen-Antibody prediction, where AlphaFold3 can improve.
 The authors observed improvements when the diffusion models is given more seeds (up to 1000), i.e. a series of numbers that "instruct" the model on how to generate an image, whereas no substantial advancement with more stable diffusion samples.
+5. As for all protein-prediction models, proteins are predicted in their "static" form, and not "in action", when they are dynamically inserted into a living cell.

 ## Conclusion and open questions

 AlphaFold3 definitely represents a breakthrough in Protein Sciences: still, we are not at an arrival point.

-This model represents the kick-off of the new generative AI approach to complex biological problems, which we saw also with OpenCRISPR: on one hand, this holds incredible potential but, on the other, the risk is that we are going to decrease the explainability of our models, leaving scientist with some model-generated accuracy metrics that are not necessarily able to tell them *why* a protein has a certain structure and not another.
+This model marks the kick-off of the new generative AI approach to complex biological problems, which we also saw with OpenCRISPR: on one hand, this holds incredible potential but, on the other, the risk is that we are going to decrease the explainability of our models, leaving scientist with some auto-generated accuracy metrics that are not necessarily able to tell them *why* a protein has a certain structure.

 Another really important topic is that AlphaFold3 is not completely open-source: there is an online-server provided by Google, but the code, as stated in the paper, is not given (except for some mock code that simulates the architecture).
-This poses a big ethical question: are we sure that we want a world were the access to advanced scientific tools is protected by strict license and not everyone can see what is actually going on in softwares by accessing their code?
+This poses a big ethical question: are we sure that we want a world were the access to advanced scientific tools is protected by strict licenses and not everyone can see what is actually going on in softwares by accessing their code?

-And, more importantly now than ever, we must ask ourselves: are we really going to rely on AI to design our drugs, deliver targeted genome editing and cure diseases?
+And, more importantly now than ever, we must ask ourselves: are we really going to rely on non fully open-source AI to design our drugs, deliver targeted genome editing and cure diseases?

+## References

+- Abramson, J., Adler, J., Dunger, J. et al. Accurate structure prediction of biomolecular interactions with AlphaFold 3.
+Nature (2024). https://doi.org/10.1038/s41586-024-07487-w
+- Cozzolino F, Iacobucci I, Monaco V, Monti M. Protein-DNA/RNA Interactions: An Overview of Investigation Methods in the -Omics Era.
+J Proteome Res.
+2021;20(6):3018-3030. doi:10.1021/acs.jproteome.1c00074